John Mulaney: 2015–2019: Career stardom

 Mulaney has performed as the character George St. Geegland, an elderly man from the Upper West Side of New York, since the early 2000s.
 St. Geegland hosts a prank show called Too Much Tuna with fellow New Yorker Gil Faizon (portrayed by Georgetown classmate and comedian Nick Kroll) in which guests are given sandwiches with too much tuna fish.
 The characters were popularized on Kroll's Comedy Central series Kroll Show.
-Mulaney has toured the U.S. with Kroll in a show called Oh, Hello, with both in character as George St. Geegland and Gil Faizon, respectively.
+Mulaney has toured the U.S. with Kroll in a show called Oh, Hello, with both in character as St. Geegland and Faizon, respectively.
 The show premiered on Broadway on September 23, 2016, and concluded its run on January 22, 2017.
 The Broadway production was filmed and released on Netflix on June 13, 2017.
 Steve Martin was the celebrity special guest, with a bonus clip showing Michael J. Fox as the guest.
 Matthew Broderick appeared as himself in a brief cameo toward the end of the special.

 Mulaney's fourth stand-up comedy tour, Kid Gorgeous, kicked off its first leg in May 2017, concluding in July of that year.
 A second leg began in September 2017 in Colorado Springs, Colorado and concluded in April 2018 in Jacksonville, Florida.
 The tour featured seven shows at Radio City Music Hall in New York City in February 2018, one of which was filmed for another Netflix special.
 Kid Gorgeous met with critical acclaim, with Steve Greene of IndieWire calling it "one of the year's best pieces of writing".
 David Sims of The Atlantic praised Mulaney's talents as a stand-up, writing, "With Kid Gorgeous, Mulaney is proving he can endure in a field that even the most successful and talented comics can struggle to stay afloat in."
 At the 70th Primetime Emmy Awards, Mulaney received an Emmy for Outstanding Writing for a Variety Special for Kid Gorgeous.